TechnicJelle/CMGT_GraduationReport/report.typ

 However, it should be noted that these compatibility layers are not officially supported or endorsed by Microsoft, the developers of DirectX.

 *Metal* is for Apple devices, which also don't (natively) support anything else.
-#footnote[Technically, macOS does also support OpenGL, but only an old version.
-And the latest normal OpenGL version is already old!]\
+#footnote[Technically, macOS does also support @opengl, but only an old version.
+And the latest normal @opengl version is already old!]\
-Though there is a very popular translation layer for running Vulkan on Apple devices, called MoltenVK.
+Though there is a very popular translation layer for running @vulkan on Apple devices, called MoltenVK.
-MoltenVK is not officially supported by Apple, but it is part of the Khronos Vulkan Portability Initiative. @moltenvk-2017
+MoltenVK is not officially supported by Apple, but it is part of the Khronos @vulkan Portability Initiative. @moltenvk-2017

-PlayStation has two proprietary and "secret" APIs, called *GNM and GNMX*.\
+PlayStation has two proprietary and "secret" @api:pl, called *GNM and GNMX*.\
-GNM is the low-level API, and GNMX is a higher-level wrapper around it. @leadbetter-2013\
+GNM is the low-level @api, and GNMX is a higher-level wrapper around it. @leadbetter-2013\
-Not much is publicly known about these APIs, because you need to sign an NDA to get access to the PlayStation Developer Kit.
+Not much is publicly known about these @api:pl, because you need to sign an NDA to get access to the PlayStation Developer Kit.

-Nintendo Switch also has a proprietary and "secret" APIs, called *NVN*.
+Nintendo Switch also has a proprietary and "secret" @api:pl, called *NVN*.
-This is the preferred API to use, but it at least does _support_ Vulkan, too.
+This is the preferred @api to use, but it at least does _support_ @vulkan, too.
-Not much is publicly known about this API, because you need to sign an NDA to get access to the Nintendo Switch Developer Kit.
+Not much is publicly known about this @api, because you need to sign an NDA to get access to the Nintendo Switch Developer Kit.

 #import "lib/03-api_compat_table.typ": api_compat_table
 #figure(
 	api_compat_table,
-	caption: [An overview of Platform ↔ API Compatibility] ) <api_compat_table>
+	caption: [An overview of Platform ↔ @api Compatibility] ) <api_compat_table>

-As we can see in @api_compat_table, Vulkan is the most cross-platform of any of these APIs, being supported on Windows, Linux, Android, and Nintendo Switch, with compatibility layers existing for Apple devices.
+As we can see in @api_compat_table, @vulkan is the most cross-platform of any of these @api:pl, being supported on Windows, Linux, Android, and Nintendo Switch, with compatibility layers existing for Apple devices.

-This is why I will be choosing to start with Vulkan, as it is the API that has the most platform compatibility.
+This is why I will be choosing to start with @vulkan, as it is the @api that has the most platform compatibility.

-However, when making actual applications, you don't want to have to be writing Vulkan code from scratch every single time.
+However, when making actual applications, you don't want to have to be writing @vulkan code from scratch every single time.
-So that's when you make an abstraction overtop Vulkan, which you can reuse across multiple projects.
+So that's when you make an abstraction overtop @vulkan, which you can reuse across multiple projects.
-In this report, I will detail my efforts at making such a Vulkan Abstraction Layer.
+In this report, I will detail my efforts at making such a @vulkan Abstraction Layer.

 #pagebreak()